CuriousOne23/WhenMathPrays/docs/GRP_AI_HUMAN_COLLABORATION.md

 He identified:

 - the relational primitives
-- the early shape of γ_self
+- the early shape and contribution of γ_self
 - the need for drift space
 - the presence of higher dimensions
 - the importance of mapping “critical stars” before expanding the space